httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Remove nominative languages addressing the lost final response.
 * Allow `max-age` limit to decrease as expected.
 * Redefine Upload-Complete on the server side.
+* Recommend incremental delivery and the `Incremental` header field for upload creation and append requests.

 ## Since draft-ietf-httpbis-resumable-upload-10
 {:numbered="false"}